Angus Crookshank: Professional

 Crookshank signed a one-year, two-way contract extension with Ottawa on June 12, 2024.
 He was assigned to Belleville to start the 2024–25 season.
 He was recalled on February 26, 2025 after injuries to Brady Tkachuk, Josh Norris, and Shane Pinto and made his NHL season debut that night against the Winnipeg Jets.
 He was returned to Belleville after the one game.
 He received a second call up on April 1 after Tkachuk missed time again.
 He was placed on the fourth line with Adam Gaudette and Matthew Highmore.
 He recorded his first point of the season assisting on Thomas Chabot's game-tying goal in the third period of a 4–3 overtime win over the Philadelphia Flyers on April 13.
 He was returned to Belleville on April 16, having recorded just the one assist in eight games for Ottawa.

 On July 1, 2025, Crookshank was signed as a free agent by the New Jersey Devils to a two-year, $1.55 million contract.

+On June 30, 2026, Crookshank was traded to the Florida Panthers, alongside Jacob Markström, in exchange for Jesper Boqvist, Evan Rodrigues, and Ben Steeves.